SOOD++: Leveraging Unlabeled Data to Boost Oriented Object Detection: Method

 Constructing the pseudo-labels is a crucial pre-processing for the semi-supervised framework.
 As discussed in Sec.~\ref{sec:preliminary_pl}, since objects in aerial scenes are usually small and dense, using a dense pseudo-labeling paradigm can better identify potential objects in the unlabeled data compared with the sparse pseudo-boxes paradigm.

 Previous dense pseudo-labeling methods~\cite{zhou2022dense,liu2023ambiguity} typically extract a fixed number (i.e., Top-K) of dense pseudo-labels from the predicted score map (Fig.~\ref{fig:vis_sampling}(c)).
-In contrast, we dynamically sample a variable number of dense pseudo-labels from the predicted instance (box) areas and background (Fig.~\ref{fig:vis_sampling}(d)).
-Specifically, we categorize the pseudo-labels from unlabeled data into two types: the easy case obtained from the predicted results and the hard case, which often blends seamlessly into the background.
-Given the predicted results from the teacher after post-processing (e.g., NMS), considered as the foreground (easy case), we randomly sample pixel-level prediction results within the region indicated by these predicted boxes with a sample ratio $\mathcal{R}$, resulting in $\mathcal{P}^e$.
-Note that due to the dynamic nature of the number of instances, our sampling number varies across different scenes, better matching the distribution of the objects.
+In the conference version (SOOD)~\cite{hua2023sood}, we propose to sample dense pseudo-labels from the foreground box areas (Fig.~\ref{fig:vis_sampling}(d)), where the foreground represents the predicted results from the teacher model after post-processing (e.g., NMS).
+However, it has a limitation: it often overlooks dense, small objects that blend seamlessly into the background, leading to insufficient supervision.
+For instance, potential high-quality positive samples might align well with the target location but are overlooked due to their low confidence in the predicted score maps.